• Joy of Music – Over 250 years of quality, innovation, and tradition

 Tabakova’s music has been recorded for ECM, Bis, Hyperion and Delphian, among other labels.
 Her debut portrait disc String Paths was released on ECM New Series in 2013, reaching No. 2 in the UK Classical Charts and receiving a Grammy nomination in 2014.
 A second portrait disc, this time focusing on her choral works, was recorded at Truro Cathedral with the Cathedral Choir and BBC Concert Orchestra for Regent Records.
 The album received the 2019 Critic’s Choice of Gramophone Magazine.

-New works in the 2022/23 season include a string quartet, The Ear of Grain, for the ARD String Quartet competition in Munich, a large-scale choral commission for the St. Louis Chamber Chorus, and a new work for the Hallé Youth Orchestra.
-In September, Tabakova becomes Artist in Residence with The Hallé Orchestra.
+Works from the 2022/23 season included a string quartet, The Ear of Grain, for the ARD String Quartet competition in Munich, a large-scale choral commission for the St. Louis Chamber Chorus, and a work for the Hallé Youth Orchestra, Swarm Fanfares.
+The piece was recognised at the 2023 Ivor’s Classical Awards for the Best Community and Participation Composition in association with ABRSM.
+This award celebrates works composed for voluntary, amateur or youth performers and/or community engagement.

 Worklist